nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1a.
 User inputs a group name that already exists.
     * 1a1.
 MatchMate shows a message indicating the group already exists.

       Use case resumes at step 1.

+**Use case: Delete a group**

+**MSS**

+1. User requests to delete a group.
+2. MatchMate deletes the group.

+   Use case ends.

+**Extensions**

+* 1a.
+User inputs a group that does not exist.
+    * 1a1.
+MatchMate shows a message indicating that the group cannot be found.

+      Use case resumes at step 1.